Zinc is often mentioned as a good supplement to take when you want to protect yourself from viruses – quite useful at the moment!

 You know, antibiotics didn’t just kill the bacteria in his thumb, but also disturbed the delicate balance of the bacteria in his gut.

 He had already started taking probiotics in the hospital.
-And on top of that I made sure he ate homemade yoghurt, kefir, sauerkraut, pickles and a small glass of beet kvass every single day. (by the way, if you want to learn how to make your own fermented foods, come to my Sauerkraut and Pickles workshop!)
+And on top of that I made sure he ate homemade yoghurt, kefir, sauerkraut, pickles and a small glass of beet kvass every single day.

 Three weeks later he’s feeling fine again.